12 Weak central groupoids

 (equation 2162).

-It suffices to prove that 1 implies 2.
-Write \(w = y \diamond z\), then from 1 we can write \(z = z_1 \diamond z_2\) with \(z_1 = z \diamond z\) and \(z_2 = z \diamond (z \diamond z)\), and then by 1
+It suffices to prove that Equation 1 implies Equation 2.
+Write \(w = y \diamond z\), then from Equation 1 we can write \(z = z_1 \diamond z_2\) with \(z_1 = z \diamond z\) and \(z_2 = z \diamond (z \diamond z)\), and then by Equation 1

-From another application of 1 we have
+From another application of Equation 1 we have

 as required.